Water to Wembley FAQ's

 Aquatera invested $3M toward the $22M water transmission line project, with the remainder being funded by the Clean Water Wastewater Fund Federal Program and the Provincial Water for Life Program.

 What other services will Aquatera be providing to the Town of Wembley?

-We will collect the fees from water to pay for the system we are operating.
-The sewer and garbage fees will go to the Town of Wembley who will continue to manage those services.
+Aquatera will collect the fees from water to pay for the system they are operating.
+The sewer and garbage fees will go to the Town of Wembley and we will continue to manage these services.

 Where is the water sourced from?